microslaw/breeze/frontend/_readme.md

 Welcome to the **Breeze Frontend Application**!

-For the best performance and compatibility, we recommend using **Google Chrome** when running the Breeze Frontend Application.
+For the best performance and compatibility, we recommend using **Google Chrome** or **Safari** when running the Breeze Frontend Application.

 ## 🚀 Quick Start